MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

    > ![Convert with PC option](media/convert-with-PC.PNG "Convert with PC option")

    > [!NOTE]
    > The **Convert using this PC** option will not be available if any of your source models are not in GLB file format.
-For more information on file type limitations, see **File types and guidelines** below.
+For more information on file type limitations, see [File types and guidelines](#file-types-and-guidelines) below.

 6. Select **Optimize all models** to start the optimization process.
 The optimization process might take a while, depending on how many models you're importing.

 If you're using a [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Mixed Reality immersive headset, your imported models will show up automatically in [!include[pn-layout](../includes/pn-layout.md)].

-To use your models on [!include[pn-hololens](../includes/pn-hololens.md)], you’ll need to copy them to the device as described below.
+To use your models on [!include[pn-hololens](../includes/pn-hololens.md)], you’ll need to [copy them to the HoloLens device](#copy-models-to-a-HoloLens-device).

 ### Copy models to a HoloLens device